danabo/blog/content/posts/Active inference tutorial (actions).md

 Previous attempts:
 - In {{< locallink "Free Energy Principle 1st Pass" >}}, I used a [tutorial](https://psyarxiv.com/b4jm6/) to try to understand the free energy formalism.
 I figured out the "timeless" and actionless case, but I became confused when actions and time were added.
 - In {{< locallink "Free energy principle and Solomonoff induction" >}}, I tried to translate between the formalism presented in https://danijar.com/apd/ (which is a deep learning collaboration between  Danijar Hafner and Karl Friston) and the tutorial [tutorial](https://psyarxiv.com/b4jm6/).
 I also tried to make the connection to Solomonoff induction.
-- In {{< locallink "Varational Solomonoff Induction" >}}, I thought about whether free energy (as variational inference) could be applied to deep program synthesis to approximate Solomonoff induction.
+- In {{< locallink "Variational Solomonoff Induction" >}}, I thought about whether free energy (as variational inference) could be applied to deep program synthesis to approximate Solomonoff induction.

 Using the same tutorial as before, [A Step-by-Step Tutorial on Active Inference and its Application to Empirical Data](https://psyarxiv.com/b4jm6/), I will go through the free energy formalism again and try to work out time and actions.